 - The SECR, including article 46, was on-shored into the UK at the end of 2020.
 On 13 December 2021, the HM Treasury (HMT) published its Report and Responses to the Call of Evidence on the Review of the UK Securitisation Regulation (UK SECR).
 The Report did not include any legislative proposals and it "finds that, at present, it is challenging to definitively draw conclusions on the effect of the Sec Reg on the functioning of the UK securitisation market."
 HMT also recommended that some areas of the UK SECR, such as disclosures or jurisdictional scope, might benefit from targeted and appropriate refinement, and the FCA and PRA will monitor the market developments. - On 20 July 2022, HMT introduced the Financial Services and Markets Bill (the "FSM Bill") to Parliament.
 The FSM Bill aims to implement the outcomes of the UK government's Future Regulatory Framework Review and to update the UK's regulatory regime post-Brexit.
 In respect of securitisation, the FSM Bill repeals the UK SECR and introduces an equivalence regime for non-UK STS Securitisations. - On 21 July 2022, the UK Government's consultation on Solvency II closed, and the outcome of the consultation was published by HMT on 17 November 2022.
-In that document, HMT confirmed that the PRA would take forward several reforms.
-In this respect, on 6 June 2024, the PRA published policy statement PS10/24 (here) on reforms to the Solvency II regime for matching adjustment (MA) portfolios.
-Helpfully, the MA eligibility criteria have been broadened to include assets with highly predictable (HP) cash flows, securitisation included. - On 30 November 2022, HMT launched a consultation on the implementation of the Basel 3.1 standards, which closed on 31 January 2023.
+The Government will now legislate as necessary and will also work with the PRA to enable changes to its rulebook. - On 30 November 2022, HMT launched a consultation on the implementation of the Basel 3.1 standards, which closed on 31 January 2023.
 On the same day, the Bank of England published consultation paper 16/22 which sets out the PRA's proposed rules and expectations with respect to the implementation of the Basel 3.1 standards.
 The latter includes proposals in respect of the output floor application to securitisation exposures (p.
 321 of the CP).
-This consultation closed on 31 March 2023.
-On 12 September 2024, the PRA published the 2nd part of its near-final Basel 3.1 rules in the form of Policy Statement (PS) 9/24 (here) which provided feedback to consultation responses received.
-In respect of the application of the output floor to securitisation exposures, the PRA are still considering the industry feedback provided to PRA's DP3/23 and intend to launch a formal consultation in Q4 2024. - On 9 December 2022, the UK Government announced a package of proposed reforms to the financial services framework, the "Edinburgh Reforms", and securitisation was one of the files covered.
+This consultation closed on 31 March 2023. - On 9 December 2022, the UK Government announced a package of proposed reforms to the financial services framework, the "Edinburgh Reforms", and securitisation was one of the files covered.
 On the same day, HMT published a draft statutory instrument (the "Draft SI") (here) and an accompanying policy note (here).
-The Draft SI shows how, following the commencement of the repeal of the UK SECR, HMT intends to set the scope of regulatory requirements for securitisation (that is, to which entities requirements should apply).
+The Draft SI shows how, following the commencement of the repeal of the UK SECR, HMT intends to set the scope of regulatory requirements for securitisation (that is, to which entities requirements should apply). - On 11 July 2023, HMT published a near-final version of the SI (here) alongside an explanatory policy note (here) and invited technical comments.
+AFME submitted its comments (here).
+The SI was laid before Parliament on 27 November 2023 (here).
+On 22 January 2024, the procedure in Parliament concluded (here), and the Securitisation Regulations 2024 (SI 2024/102) were made on 29 January 2024 (here).
+The relevant explanatory memorandum is also available here.
+SI 2024/102 was subsequently amended by the Securitisation (Amendment) Regulations 2024 (SI 2024/705) made on 22 May 2024 (here).
+The latter includes (a) restrictions on the establishment of securitisation special purpose entities and (b) due-diligence requirements for occupational pension schemes, and it makes an express reference to the 1st of November 2024 as the main commencement day of the new UK securitisation regime.